alex-sokolov2011/alex-sokolov2011/README.md

 ### WELCOME! 👋

 I am Alexander Sokolov.
 Belgrade, Serbia.
 I'm 46.
-I have 2+ yearв of experience in production data science in Sber since June 2021.
+I have 2+ years of experience in production data science in Sber since June 2021.
 Now I am looking for a role in DS remotely.
-I completed two courses in Date Science 💻 in 2021 and 2023 (18 + 6 month).
-I worked as a math teacher in a high school in Israel and after that, I returned to Russia in 2019.
+I completed two courses in Date Science 💻 in 2021 and 2023 (18 + 6 months).
+I worked as a math teacher in a high school in Israel, and after that, I returned to Russia in 2019.
-I received my knowledge in algebra, mathematical statistics and probability theory at the Faculty of Mechanics and Mathematics of NSU 📚 (specialty in Computational Mathematics) and developed it while working as a high school mathematics teacher in Israel.
+I received my knowledge in algebra, mathematical statistics, and probability theory at the Faculty of Mechanics and Mathematics of NSU 📚 (specialty in Computational Mathematics) and developed it while working as a high school mathematics teacher in Israel.
 I have successful experience in pedagogical processes for adolescents and adults.

 **Stack**:  Python(Base (Pandas, Numpy, SciPy, Math, tqdm) – ML(Scikit-Learn, LightGBM, XGBoost, Catboost, LAMA, AutoWoE, SHAP) – RECSYS(Surprise, QRec) – DL(TensorFlow, Keras, PyTorch – RL(GYM) – NLP(pymorphy2, NLTK) – NV(albumentations)) – Visualization(Matplotlib, Seaborn, Plotly) – Parsing(bs4) – Geo(Shapely) – PROD(Streamlit, Flask) – Other (pulp, cvxpy, pickle, os, shutil, zipfile)), DE(Docker, Hadoop, Hive, Sqoop, SQL, Bash, PySpark, OpenShift, Jenkins, SonarQube, MLflow), Linux, BitBucket, Git, Heroku
 JIRA, Confluence, Slack